My dear Theo, it’s been a week since I

 Doctor Peyron has given me permission

-beauties.
-To that end, I take long walks
+To that end, I take long walks starting

-late in the evening.
-There is so much
+in the evening.
+There is so much to see

 into the sky like cathedral spires.